vcgtz/ghost-gcp-storage-adapter/README.md

 3. Create a new Service Account in `IAM & Admin > Service Accounts`
 4. Create new credentials for your service account in `IAM & Admin > Service Accounts > <Your Service Account> > Actions > Manage Keys > Add Key`
 5. Download your credentials as a JSON file and renamed it to `credentials.json`
+6. Create a bucket to store your files (use Fine-grained access control)

 ### Server Configuration
 1. Go to your Ghost instalation folder (the folder where you have the files `config.production.json` or `config.development.json`):